Biden harnesses Defense Production Act to speed vaccinations and production of protective equipment

 “The military’s critical role in supporting sites will help vaccinate thousands of people per day and ensure every American who wants a vaccine will receive one,” Slavitt said during a Friday briefing.

-Biden has vowed to stand up 100 new sites in 30 days as he seeks to surpass his target of administering 100 million shots in his first 100 days — a rate that modeling suggests will be insufficient to stay head of new variants of the virus.
+Biden has vowed to stand up 100 new sites in 30 days as he seeks to surpass his target of administering 100 million shots in his first 100 days — a rate that modeling suggests will be insufficient to stay ahead of new variants of the virus.

 As of Thursday, there were already 175 federally supported vaccination sites throughout the country, according to a FEMA leadership brief obtained by The Washington Post.
 Federal support includes the National Guard, whose services some states enlisted from the outset of the immunization campaign late last year.

-In a bid to boost supply of the shots and of other critical equipment, the Biden administration also said Friday it was taking a series of steps under the Defense Production Act.
+In a bid to boost supplies of the shots and of other critical equipment, the Biden administration also said Friday that it was taking several steps under the Defense Production Act.
 The Korean War-era law has been a backbone of Biden’s pandemic-related promises.
 But its power, as well as its limits, are poorly understood, according to experts in government contracting.

 The law includes a range of emergency powers to control distribution of products and compel companies to prioritize certain orders over others.
 Most important for the Biden administration’s long-term strategy is the authority it provides to issue loans and purchase agreements to expand industrial capacity.

-In the short term, the Biden administration said it was using the law to ensure Pfizer has access to equipment needed to scale up production of the vaccine it developed with German company BioNTech.
+In the short term, the Biden administration said it was using the law to ensure that Pfizer has access to equipment needed to scale up production of the vaccine it developed with German company BioNTech.
 Between that product and the one developed by Moderna, the federal government has deals in place for 400 million vaccine doses in the first half of the year — enough for 200 million people under the two-dose protocols.

-The Biden administration is seeking another 100 million doses from each company, with the aim of securing the additional doses through the summer.
+The Biden administration is seeking 100 million more doses from each company, with the aim of securing the additional doses through the summer.
 While the administration has expressed confidence it will receive the supply, people knowledgeable about the negotiations said the company’s need for certain equipment is vital.

-Because Pfizer did not work with the government as closely as other vaccine manufacturers, including Moderna, it initially did not receive favored treatment under the Defense Production Act, which allows the government to direct suppliers to fulfill certain contracts ahead of others.
+Because Pfizer did not work with the government as closely as other vaccine manufacturers did, including Moderna, it initially did not receive favored treatment under the Defense Production Act, which allows the government to direct suppliers to fulfill certain contracts ahead of others.
 Giving Pfizer priority for a number of crucial products — such as lipids, the oily molecules needed to produce the vaccine — was among the terms of a deal for additional doses reached by the Trump administration in December, according to people familiar with the discussions.

 But Tim Manning, supply coordinator for the White House’s coronavirus response, said the action taken by the Trump administration was limited.
-The new administration would expand the priority ratings to include more equipment, he said, identifying filling pumps and filtration units as examples.
+The new administration will expand the priority ratings to include more equipment, he said, identifying filling pumps and filtration units as examples.

 Pfizer did not respond to a request for comment.
-The company, as part of material released ahead of its fourth-quarter earnings call, indicated this week it could deliver 200 million doses of its vaccine to the United States by May, two months earlier than its initial target of July.
+The company, as part of material released ahead of its fourth-quarter earnings call, indicated this week that it could deliver 200 million doses of its vaccine to the United States by May, two months earlier than its initial target of July.
 Its global estimate is 2 billion doses by year’s end.

 The company, which has so far lagged behind Moderna in manufacturing of doses destined for the United States, has told the Biden administration it can scale up significantly starting this month, according to federal officials familiar with the conversations.
 Federal officials have also said they’re looking at the possibility of having other vaccine manufacturers complete aspects of the production for authorized vaccines.

-The new ratings for Pfizer, along with moves to expand supply of at-home coronavirus tests as well as surgical gloves, marked the Biden administration’s first formal use of the Defense Production Act, Manning said.
+The new ratings for Pfizer, along with moves to expand the supply of at-home coronavirus tests and surgical gloves, marked the Biden administration’s first formal use of the Defense Production Act, Manning said.

-During the transition, Biden and his advisers promised aggressive use of the Korean War-era law, which was invoked 18 times by the Trump administration in relation to vaccine production.
-Current and former federal health officials said departments had already made extensive use of the law’s authorities, and warned that any new action might not have immediate payoff, while having unwanted ramifications throughout the medical supply chain.
+During the transition, Biden and his advisers promised aggressive use of the law, which was invoked 18 times by the Trump administration in relation to vaccine production.
+Current and former federal health officials said departments had already made extensive use of the law’s authorities and warned that any new action might not have an immediate payoff, while having unwanted ramifications throughout the medical supply chain.

 “It’s not a flip-a-switch solution,” said one health official, who spoke on the condition of anonymity to address sensitive matters.
 “It was absolutely all explored under the previous administration.”

-Manning, however, said the new administration was taking a series of steps to expand domestic production of critical equipment needed for the pandemic response, though he declined to name specific companies involved in the efforts.
+Manning, however, said the Biden administration was taking steps to expand domestic production of critical equipment needed for the pandemic response, though he declined to name specific companies involved.
 The White House also did not respond to a request for comment about the cost of the efforts.

 He said the administration was using powers under the Defense Production Act to boost domestic manufacturing of at-home coronavirus tests.
 With the investments, Manning said, 61 million such tests would be available by the summer.

-Earlier this week, the administration announced it was buying 8.5 million of the rapid tests from the Australian company Ellume.
-In addition to that purchase, the U.S. is investing in another six suppliers to “rapidly surge domestic testing capability,” Manning said.
-The investments, he said, would help private-sector partners construct new plants and build new production lines, with the aim being resilience against disruptions to the supply chain.
+Earlier this week, the administration announced that it was buying 8.5 million of the rapid tests from the Australian company Ellume.
+In addition, the United States is investing in six more suppliers to “rapidly surge domestic testing capability,” Manning said.
+The investments, he said, would help private-sector partners construct new plants and build new production lines, with the aim of building resilience against disruptions to the supply chain.

-The actions also extend to supply of personal protective equipment.
+The actions also extend to the supply of personal protective equipment.
 Manning said the federal government would use the Defense Production Act to spur domestic manufacturing of surgical gloves, for which the country is currently almost entirely dependent on overseas suppliers.

 “That’s unacceptable, and we’re using all of our authorities to fix it,” he said.

 Manning said the government would help build plants to make the raw materials needed for the gloves, as well as factories that would produce the gloves themselves.
-By year’s end, Manning said, the country would be able to produce more than a billion surgical gloves a month — enough to satisfy about half of all American health-care demands.
+By year’s end, he said, the country would be able to produce more than 1 billion surgical gloves a month — enough to satisfy about half of all American health-care demands.

 The administration, he said, was simultaneously exploring ways to expand production of N95 masks, which have been in short supply during some phases of the pandemic.
 The masks offer greater protection than surgical masks because they can filter airborne particles and tiny droplets.